|For the unmet coauthor|

 tail of a comet, etc., always skirting the outward expansion of the

 "The Borg are the ultimate consumers." warns 'Q., ominously, to USS Enterprise Captain Jon Luc Picard.
 "The Borg assimilate.
-We investigate." states USS Voyager Captain Kathryn Janeway, flatly.
+We investigate." declares USS Voyager Captain Kathryn Janeway, flatly.
 Indeed, the Borg are neither able, nor inclined, nor do they generally need, to study anything.
-In the 'Star Trek: the Next Generation' episode 'Q Who', the Borg where going to cannibalize, or assimilate, the Enterprise, slice by slice, as they have assimilated all manner of technology and biology, both as raw material and design function.
+In the 'Star Trek: the Next Generation' episode 'Q Who', the Borg where going to cannibalize, or assimilate, the Enterprise, slice by slice, as they have assimilated all manner of technology and biology, both as raw material and design function almost without distinction.
+The Borg consume physical information precisely as such.
 But in the 'Star Trek: Voyager' episode 'Scorpion', the Borg Collective found themselves in dire straights to fathom an enemy life form and technology that defied machine-phase chemical assimilation by it's organic complexity and aggressive immune response.

 "We will add your biological and technological distinctiveness to our own." reverberates the demand of the menacingly grating electronic chorus from the Borg Collective.
 And so, clearly, the Borg assimilate technology as well as species. -No mention is made of culture, but all personal knowledge and even perspective, is clearly also added to the Borg data base, and referenced at will. -If the concept of will is applicable.
 The Borg begin by uploading computer data, and end by neural upload from the very brains of the new drone's they assimilate.